 The Federal Reserve's balance sheet actions have implications as well for the market for safe assets.
-In response to the recession and financial crisis, the Federal Reserve increased its balance sheet significantly through purchases of long-term U.S. government securities and mortgage-backed securities as part of its quantitative easing policy.
-One view is that the purchase of these securities had no effect on the aggregate supply of safe assets, as the supply of longer-term Treasury securities removed from the private sector were offset by added bank reserves, nearmoney assets held by commercial banks.
+In response to the recession and financial crisis, the Federal Reserve increased its balance sheet significantly through purchases of long-term U.S. government securities and mortgage-backed securities as part of its quantitative easing policy.49 One view is that the purchase of these securities had no effect on the aggregate supply of safe assets, as the supply of longer-term Treasury securities removed from the private sector were offset by added bank reserves, nearmoney assets held by commercial banks.
 An alternative view (Gourinchas and Jeanne, 2012) is that bank reserves and government securities are less than perfect substitutes and that the QE actions of central banks like the Federal Reserve exacerbated the shortage of safe assets by removing government debt from private hands at a time when they were most needed.
-50
+In particular, quantitative easing adversely affected the functioning of private financial markets by reducing the availability of safe assets for collateral and other essential uses.